How To Embrace Being the Black Sheep of the Family

 It won’t change anything about the other person.
 But it will make you feel better.
 It removes that sting.

-First, rehearse what you will say beforehand.
-Have arguments with yourself aloud, acting out what the other person might attack you with and then giving your response.
+First, rehearse what you will say.
+Imagine what the other person might attack you with and then put them in their place.
+Practice this aloud, in front of a mirror.

 Over time, it will teach them that these sneaky tactics don’t work on you.